quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 #### Partial-Skeleton Blending

 Background context: In animation systems, partial-skeleton blending extends regular LERP (Linear Interpolation) blending by allowing different blend percentages for each joint.
-This technique is described using equations (12.5) and (12.6), where a single blend percentage \( b \) was used for every joint in the skeleton during regular LERP blending.
+This technique is described using equations (12.5) and (12.6), where a single blend percentage $b$ was used for every joint in the skeleton during regular LERP blending.

 :p What is partial-skeleton blending, and how does it differ from regular LERP blending?
 ??x